zhaojiachen1994/DIP-Anomaly-Detection/README.md

 This repository contains the code for paper "Density-increasing Neighbor Path for Unsupervised Anomaly Detection" submitted to IEEE Transactions on Cybernetics.

-## Usage
+## Quick start
 Run the `main.py` in the `Evaulate` dictionary.

 We offer a demo to evaluate single DIP on **musk** dataset and evaluate ensemble DIP on **arrhythmia** dataset.
 The dataset information and other datasets used in the paper can be found [here](http://odds.cs.stonybrook.edu/)

-## Results
+## Experimental results

 DIP achieved better average results than a lot of existing traditional and deep methods.
 The evaluation metrics are AUC-ROC, AUC-PR, and F1 score.
-The following results are from the paper.
+Here we only offer the F1 score performance.
+The other results can be found in the original paper.

 | F1 score | arrhythmia | ionosphere | lympho | mnist |  musk |  pima | satellite | satimage-2 | thyroid | vowels |  wbc  | Average |
 |:--------:|:----------:|:----------:|:------:|:-----:|:-----:|:-----:|:---------:|:----------:|:-------:|:------:|:-----:|:-------:|